Our package includes :

 - Group Organiser FREE upgrade to a Historic Room (subject to availability)

-Day 1 - Travelling towards Somerset this morning we make a stop in Bristol where you may choose to take a guided tour of Brunel’s SS Great Britain (payable locally) which has covered a million miles.
+Day 1 - Bristol take a guided tour of Brunel’s SS Great Britain (payable locally) which has covered a million miles.
 She has sailed to New York & Melbourne, been run aground, rescued, sold, carried troops to the Crimean War and seen her most famous captain (John Gray), start and mysteriously end his career, all before Bell invented the telephone in 1876.
 The SS Great Britain, retired in 1933 and in 1937, in what looked like a bleak ending to her working life, she was scuttled in the Falkland Islands.
 When the world wars broke out she was a coal supply for battleships, iron plates from her hull were used to repair HMS Exeter and her timbers were used to make souvenirs and sold to raise funds for Spitfires.

-Day 3 - Today we begin with a private tour of Cothelstone Manor, giving you access to a house not otherwise open to the public.
+Day 3 - A private tour of Cothelstone Manor, gives you access to a house not otherwise open to the public.
 You will hear about the history of the Manor and church from its beginnings in 1066 through the turbulence of the English Civil War to its renaissance in the nineteenth century.
 At the end of the tour we include a light lunch.
 Help yourself to sandwiches and cake from the kitchen and take a seat, as you would if you lived in the manor.
-From here, we make a stop at Street, the home of Clark’s Shoes and the Clark’s Outlet Shopping Village.
+Street, the home of Clark’s Shoes and the Clark’s Outlet Shopping Village.
 The shopping complex offers over 90 stores offering huge savings everyday on a fantastic range of designer labels and famous brands.
 If you love great brands, but dislike high street prices, Clarks Village is the place for you.
-Our final visit today will be to the city of Wells, which is a city like no other in Britain.
+Wells, which is a city like no other in Britain.
 There is the great Gothic Cathedral and Cathedral Green which is the centre piece for a complex of buildings and streets, equally old and fascinating, including the moated and walled Bishop’s Palace with its 14 acres of gardens & Vicars Close.
 We return to the hotel where dinner and entertainment is included this evening.